 He (maybe she, I have no clue), sat looking out at the big, wide world that he is about to enter, for about 20 minutes.

-He wasn’t shy at all with the three of us gawping up at him.
+He wasn’t shy at all with the three of us gawking at him.
 I’m not quite sure how I feel about that, either.
 From a personal standpoint, I’m thrilled.
 To be in the presence of these shy, elusive animals is such a gift.
 But from a biological standpoint, I wish he was a little more skittish about these weird humans talking to him and making kissing sounds.
 (Okay, it was only me doing the kissing thing.)
 Maybe he wasn’t particularly nervous because owls (like the rest of us) love being told how darling they are.

 Now that the owlet(s) are making regular appearances at the hole, it’s a matter of a couple of days before they leave the house for good.
 They’ll roost in the tree for a few days more, then, they’ll be gone.
 Hopefully, they’ll have plenty to hunt and avoid cars and the Great Horned Owls that are around.